Centers for Medicare and Medicaid Services, HHS.

 Under the Medicare program, eligible beneficiaries may receive covered services from a hospital provided certain requirements are met.
 Sections 1861(e) of the Social Security Act (the Act), establish distinct criteria for facilities seeking designation as a hospital.
 Regulations concerning provider agreements are at 42 CFR part 489 and those pertaining to activities relating to the survey and certification of facilities are at 42 CFR part 488.
 The regulations at 42 CFR part 482 specify the minimum conditions that a hospital must meet to participate in the Medicare program.

-Generally, to enter into an agreement, a hospital must first be certified by a state survey agency as complying with Start Printed Page 4728the conditions or requirements set forth in part 482 of our regulations.
-Thereafter, the hospital is subject to regular surveys by a state survey agency to determine whether it continues to meet these requirements.
-There is an alternative, however, to surveys by state agencies.
+Generally, to enter into an agreement, a hospital must first be certified by a state survey agency (SA) as complying with the conditions or requirements set forth in part 482 of our regulations.
+Thereafter, the hospital is subject to regular surveys by a SA to determine whether it continues to meet these requirements.
+There is an alternative; however, to surveys by SAs.

-Section 1865(a)(1) of the Act provides that, if a provider entity demonstrates through accreditation by an approved national accrediting organization that all applicable Medicare conditions are met or exceeded, we will deem those provider entities as having met the requirements.
-Accreditation by an accrediting organization is voluntary and is not required for Medicare participation.
+Section 1865(a)(1) of the Act provides that, if a provider entity demonstrates through accreditation by a Centers for Medicare & Medicaid Services (CMS) approved national accrediting organization (AO) that all applicable Medicare conditions are met or exceeded, we will deem those provider entities as having met the requirements.
+Accreditation by an AO is voluntary and is not required for Medicare participation.

-If an accrediting organization is recognized by the Secretary as having standards for accreditation that meet or exceed Medicare requirements, any provider entity accredited by the national accrediting body's approved program would be deemed to meet the Medicare conditions.
-A national accrediting organization applying for approval of its accreditation program under part 488, subpart A, must provide us with reasonable assurance that the accrediting organization requires the accredited provider entities to meet requirements that are at least as stringent as the Medicare conditions.
-Our regulations concerning the approval of accrediting organizations are set forth at §§ 488.4 and 488.8(d)(3).
-The regulations at § 488.8(d)(3) require accrediting organizations to reapply for continued approval of its accreditation program every 6 years or sooner as determined by us.
+If an AO is recognized by the Secretary of the Department of Health and Human Services (the Secretary) as having standards for accreditation that meet or exceed Medicare requirements, any provider entity accredited by the national accrediting body's approved program would be deemed to meet the Medicare conditions.
+A national AO applying for approval of its accreditation program under part 488, subpart A, must provide CMS with reasonable assurance that the AO requires the accredited provider entities to meet requirements that are at least as stringent as the Medicare conditions.
+Our regulations concerning the approval of AOs are set forth at §§ 488.4, 488.5 and 488.5(e)(2)(i).
+The regulations at Start Printed Page 8875§ 488.5(e)(2)(i) require AOs to reapply for continued approval of its accreditation program every 6 years or sooner as determined by CMS.

 II.
 Approval of Deeming Organizations

-Section 1865(a)(2) of the Act and our regulations at § 488.8(a) require that our findings concerning review and approval of a national accrediting organization's requirements consider, among other factors, the applying accrediting organization's requirements for accreditation; survey procedures; resources for conducting required surveys; capacity to furnish information for use in enforcement activities; monitoring procedures for provider entities found not in compliance with the conditions or requirements; and ability to provide us with the necessary data for validation.
+Section 1865(a)(2) of the Act and our regulations at § 488.5 require that our findings concerning review and approval of a national AO's requirements consider, among other factors, the applying AO's requirements for accreditation; survey procedures; resources for conducting required surveys; capacity to furnish information for use in enforcement activities; monitoring procedures for provider entities found not in compliance with the conditions or requirements; and ability to provide CMS with the necessary data for validation.

 Section 1865(a)(3)(A) of the Act further requires that we publish, within 60 days of receipt of an organization's complete application, a notice identifying the national accrediting body making the request, describing the nature of the request, and providing at least a 30-day public comment period.
 We have 210 days from the receipt of a complete application to publish notice of approval or denial of the application.